hawtio/hawtio/docs/GetStarted.md

 If you are working offline and have no access to the internet on the machines you want to use with hawtio then you may wish to
  <a class="btn" href="https://oss.sonatype.org/content/repositories/public/io/hawt/hawtio-default-offline/1.4.1/hawtio-default-offline-1.4.1.war">Download hawtio-default-offline.war</a> which avoids some pesky errors appearing in your log on startup (as the default behaviour is to clone a git repo on startup for some default wiki and dashboard content).

-If you don't see a Tomcat / Jetty / JBoss tab for your container you may need to enable JMX.
+If you don't see a Tomcat / Jetty tab for your container you may need to enable JMX.

-## Using Fuse, Apache Karaf or Apache Servicemix
+## Using Fuse, Fabric8, Apache Karaf or Apache Servicemix

 If you are using 6.1 or later of [JBoss Fuse](http://www.jboss.org/products/fuse), then hawtio is installed out of the box